 When you book a bin service for recycling or rubbish removal in Melbourne , a great price and reliable services are what generally are at the top of your wish list.
 However, at Waster, we really believe in boosting recycling where possible.
 This benefits your bottom line (as recycling can often be cheaper than dumping at landfill) and also the environment through reduced carbon emissions etc.

 In this blog we aim to cover some interesting developments in rubbish removal Melbourne (see our blog here if you are based in Adelaide) that can help us boost recycling and keep costs low.

 Rubbish removal Melbourne: international projects for mattresses and other household goods

-An article on the BBC highlights interesting projects where mattresses are being diverted from landfill in Belfast.
+An article on the BBC highlights interesting projects where Belfast diverts its mattresses from landfill.
 We quote from the article below: